kids-first/kf-lib-data-ingest/docs/source/tutorial/testing.rst

 as well as constraints on the values that each data field can have (e.g. age can't be negative).

-It will try to evaluate
+It will try to evaluate your stage results according to its set of rules and generate reports about what tests passed or failed.
+Failing a test doesn't necessarily mean that something is wrong, just that the validator's pre-set expectations were not met.

 Let's see what happens if you run: